Experience 2030: the future of customer experience is… Now!

-To personalise the customer experience, even more, brands need to tailor their efforts around the customer journey.
-This means tracking and seeking to influence every step of the customer’s journey, from becoming aware of the brand to make a purchase.
-To be successful, companies need to take an omnichannel approach that includes the company’s website, social media channels and email as well as letters and face to face contact.
+To personalise the customer experience even more, brands need to tailor their efforts around the customer journey.
+This means tracking and seeking to influence every step of the customer’s journey, from becoming aware of the brand to making a purchase.
+To be successful, companies need to take an omnichannel approach that includes the company’s website, social media channels and email, as well as letters and face-to-face contact.
 For that reason, brands need to integrate their online and offline data, as well as their online data across multiple digital channels.

-To provide excellent customer service it is therefore important for a company to not only have a digital presence but to use digital services to understand the customer and guide them along their customer journey every step of the way.
+To provide excellent customer service, it is therefore essential for a company to not only have a digital presence but also to use digital services to understand the customer and guide them along their customer journey every step of the way.

-In summary, the “Experience 2030: The Future of Customer Experience is… Now!” report has revealed the ways in which Covid-19 has created a new type of customer.
-Customer service is now the single most important factor for most consumers.
+In summary, the “Experience 2030: The Future of Customer Experience is… Now!” report has revealed the ways in which COVID-19 has created a new type of customer.
+Customer service is now the single most crucial factor for most consumers.
 The best way for companies to meet this new priority is to use their digital infrastructure to tailor their business around the customer.